digipres/publications/ipres/ipres-2011/papers/curation-and-preservation-of-research-data-in-germany-a-survey-a.md

   findings are summarized.
 At iPRES2011 findings of this survey will be presented to an international audience for the first time.
 creators:
-- Osswald, Achim
+- Achim Osswald
-- Strathmann, Stefan
+- Stefan Strathmann
-- Neuroth, Heike
+- Heike Neuroth
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294273/download
 grand_parent: iPRES